|

 When the job is done, tighten the distributor bolts to 16 ft. lbs.
 (22 N.m). and recheck timing.

 If it is all OK, remove the jumper from the ignition timing check connector.
-Reinstall the cap into inspection window on the cylinder block.
+Reinstall the cap into the inspection window on the cylinder block.

 94-95 Honda Accord Ignition Timing Adjustment